Within the Shopify framework, products cannot have multiple price points. To work around this, Quantity Breaks creates variants for each price tier.

-The way the Quantity Breaks app is designed to work is in the cart, the app will swap out the regular priced variant, and replace it with the tiered pricing variant.
+Quantity Breaks is designed to work in the cart.
+It will swap out the regularly priced variant, and replace it with the tiered pricing variant when it detects the necessary quantity has been added to the cart.
 The variants created by Quantity Breaks on their own do not have inventory tracking.
-When looking at the variants from within Shopify, the inventory will appear as N/A. This is expected.
+When looking at the variants from within Shopify, the inventory will appear as N/A.

 The Quantity Breaks (standalone) app is no longer available for new installations.
 If you are currently using Quantity Breaks, you will be able to continue using the app on a grandfathered plan.

 New requests for Quantity Breaks will be directed to Custom Pricing which has a Quantity Breaks plan available.
 For more information, please visit Custom Pricing Overview.

 If you'd like move from Quantity Breaks (standalone) to Custom Pricing, please visit Switch from Quantity Breaks to Custom Pricing.

 No, changing the inventory value on the Quantity Break variants will skew the actual stock on hand.
 If you have 10 in stock, those would be represented by the parent (1+) variant.
 If you add a stock count of 10 to the 2+, and 5 to the 3+, you are telling Shopify you have 30 on hand; 10 on each.